 Pro Tip: Get a head start in 2020.
 Start saving in January to make shopping during the holiday season easier.
 Manually put aside money each month or create an automatic transfer into a separate savings account so you’ll be better prepared for next year.

 Here’s your chance to think about all the important people in your life!
 From the moment you walk into a store, potential gifts pull at your senses and vie for your attention and dollars.
 With a list, you’ll be less likely to impulse shop and more likely to stick to your budget.
 Create a list with the names of the people you plan to treat, how much you will spend and a rough idea of what you plan to buy them.
-Consider using an app like Santa’s Bag or GiftPlanner to help.
 The process will be smoother and your holiday savings potentially a lot higher.
 Things just got merrier!

 Christmas Market at Spruce Meadows in Calgary.
 Photo Credit: Bow Valley Crag and Canyon